AguaClara/Textbook/Flocculation/Floc_Design_Solution.rst

     print('The minimum channel width is', width_floc_min_est(flow_plant, headloss_floc_BOD, Gt_BOD, T_BOD))

-The minimum channel width is 11.64 centimeter
+The minimum channel width is 11.64 centimeters.

-9)
-~~

-What is the minimum channel width given the additional constraint that must be built by humans?
+**9) What is the minimum channel width** given the additional constraint that must be built by humans?
 Use the max function to find the true minimum channel width given both constraints.

 .. code:: python